ossf/security-baseline/architecture/consumption-architecture-dependency-management.md

 The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in RFC 2119.

 # Open Source Software Dependency Management
 Open source software is the foundation of the digital world we live in.
 It powers critical infrastructure and impacts people's everyday lives.

+[SonaType latest state of the software supply chain report](https://www.sonatype.com/state-of-the-software-supply-chain/Introduction) has show among the monitored OSS ecosystems:
+* An average 29% of year-over year growth of OSS projects
+* Demands for open source ecosystems are still growing, measured by the numder of download requests
+* The number of malicious packages tripled in 2023 compared to 2022.
+* In September 2023, 245,032 malicious packages discovered, 2x all previous years (2019-2022) combinedthe

-[Synopsys 2024 OpenSource Security and Risk Analysis Report](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html?utm_source=google&utm_medium=cpc&utm_term=open_source_security_tool&utm_campaign=G_S_OSSRA_BMM&cmp=ps-SIG-G_S_OSSRA_BMM&gad_source=1&gclid=CjwKCAjwko21BhAPEiwAwfaQCKkvVOJOS1uu4S7zF1p9uqhcdwrCNXNbMl7EcD5L0SIgS58-jUj_OxoC7FwQAvD_BwE#introMenu) has shown that among the surveyed comemrcial software:
+[Synopsys latest OpenSource Security and Risk Analysis Report](https://www.synopsys.com/software-integrity/resources/analyst-reports/open-source-security-risk-analysis.html?utm_source=google&utm_medium=cpc&utm_term=open_source_security_tool&utm_campaign=G_S_OSSRA_BMM&cmp=ps-SIG-G_S_OSSRA_BMM&gad_source=1&gclid=CjwKCAjwko21BhAPEiwAwfaQCKkvVOJOS1uu4S7zF1p9uqhcdwrCNXNbMl7EcD5L0SIgS58-jUj_OxoC7FwQAvD_BwE#introMenu) has shown that among the surveyed comemrcial software:
 * 96% of the total codebase contained open source.
 * 77% of all code in the total code base originated from open source
 * 84% of the codebases contained at least one open source vulnerability